 Students are required to register for courses each long semester (and likely most summer semesters).
 Most courses are open for only a specific number of students.
 Thus, students are encouraged to check with the Financial Aid Office and the DCT to determine any possible consequences of repeating courses.
 As previously stated, students may only repeat graduate courses once (with the exception of practicum/internship courses).
 Failure to pass a course (B- or above) with two attempts will result in dismissal from the program.
-Students must be continuously enrolled in at least one PsyD program course for each semester until they graduate from the program; however, in specific and necessary circumstances, students can request a leave of absence (see below).
+Students must be continuously enrolled in at least one PsyD program course for each semester until they graduate from the program, Failure to maintain continuous enrollment may be cause for termination in the program; however, in specific and necessary circumstances, students can request a leave of absence (see below).